PiHosting-cloud/serverstellar-docs/docs/fivem/create-a-fivem-server.md

 15. Go back to "Console" and start the server.
 Follow the instructions in the console.

 <img src="https://docs.pihosting.cloud/uploads/images/gallery/2023-01/scaled-1680-/console.png" alt="Console tab" width="100"/>

+16. Head over to the cfg editor on txadmin and make sure your endpoint is set to 0.0.0.0:[yourPrimaryPort] If it's not then set it like that (you can find your primary port in the network tab on the panel